raklaptudirm/mess/README.md

 # Mess on Lichess

-> The MessChessEngine Bot is currently hosted on my laptop, and therefor might not be online always.
+> The MessChessEngine Bot is currently hosted on my laptop, and therefore might not always be online.
 The most reliable way to play against mess is to download the engine and use it with an UCI-compliant graphical user interface.

 - 🖥️ [Watch Mess Play on Lichess](https://lichess.org/@/MessChessEngine/tv)